 - Spare Game-Specific Hardware on Network (not pictured) - The system has noticed spare game specific hardware (e.g. auxillary control cabinet) on the network.
 No action needed, just a warning.

 You must use the "Refresh Indicators" button to update the colored status indicators on this tab.

-- "F" and "N" - The background will turn Red when the far (audience side) and near (scoring table side) sensors are blocked (either by the scale/switch being tipped, a hand, etc)
+- "Far" and "Near" - The background will turn Red when the far (audience side) and near (scoring table side) lighting controllers are detected (use the "Refresh Indicators" button on the top to update the status)

 - Click the "Rocket Lights" button to toggle through the four Rocket Nosecone lights, the activated Nosecone will be written in the bar right below the button